 Soft, flaky, and with the perfect balance of flavors, this 2-ingredient baked creole tilapia recipe might just become your next favorite!

-If you’ve been a regular on my blog, you know how obsessed I am with simple recipes.
+If you’ve been a regular on my blog, you know my obsession with simple recipes.
 Ones that need minimal ingredients and kitchen time.
-I love experimenting with those and coming up with new ideas that can become my family’s favorites.
+I love experimenting with those and creating new ideas that can become my family’s favorites.

 And that’s when I landed this incredible baked creole tilapia recipe.
 The recipe is super simple, and the flavors are ones that you just can’t go wrong with.